silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/01_Searchcontext.md

 input parameters. [api:SearchContext] is intentionally decoupled from any controller-logic, it just receives a set of search parameters and an object class it acts on.

-The default output of a [api:SearchContext] is either a [api:SQLQuery] object for further refinement, or a [api:DataObject] instance.
+The default output of a [api:SearchContext] is either a [api:SQLSelect] object for further refinement, or a [api:DataObject] instance.

 <div class="notice" markdown="1">